phgrosjean/phgrosjean.github.io/content/project/ecos.md

 date = "2016-04-27"

 # Project title.
-title = "Ecological Studies of Open Source Software Ecosystem (ECOS)"
+title = "Ecological Studies of Open Source Software Ecosystem"

 # Project summary to display on homepage.
-summary = "Collections of OSS projects developed by the same developer community can be considered as software ecosystems bearing many similarities with biological ecosystems.
-ECOS aims to investiguate whether knowledge on the evolution of biological ecosystems can provide support to optimize the fitness, resistance and resilience of OSS projects."
+summary = "ECOS investiguates whether knowledge on the evolution of biological ecosystems can provide support to optimize the fitness, resistance and resilience of software ecosystems."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "ecos.png"